NIS 2

 Under the directive, organizations are categorized into two main groups: "essential" and "important."
 The former includes entities operating in sectors where information security is critical for societal functioning and national security.
 Among Net Reply's clients are numerous companies in the energy (ENERGY) and telecommunications (TELCO) sectors, which, due to their function, are subject to stricter security obligations.
 ENERGY companies involved in the production, transmission, and distribution of electricity are classified as "essential entities" because their activities are vital for maintaining the safety and stability of the country's key systems.

-TELCO companies managing critical infrastructures, such as INWIT, TIM, and Fibercop, also fall under the essential entities category if they support emergency services, provide indispensable infrastructure for vital national services, or if service disruptions would cause widespread harm to society.
-Their role is thus crucial not only for the economy but also for crisis management and national security.
+TELCO companies that operate critical infrastructure also fall into the category of essential players if they support emergency services, if their infrastructure is essential for the operation of vital national services, or if an interruption of their services would cause large-scale damage to society.
+Their role is therefore crucial not only for the economy, but also for crisis management and national security.

 THE ROLE OF ACN